elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, we cannot get built-in shadow DOM elements by regular JavaScript calls or selectors.
+  <div><strong>Interview Response:</strong> No, we cannot retrieve built-in shadow DOM elements by regular JavaScript calls or selectors.
 These are not regular children but rather a powerful encapsulation technique.
 However, we can access their pseudo attributes via the CSS styles.
 This behavior exists for historical reasons to ensure that the CSS styles access the sub-elements.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />